Today is Thanksgiving in the US.

 I doubt if we spend one per cent of our energy feeling grateful for the thing we love so much that we dedicate the other 99.9% to maintain.

 Part of the reason is that we don't know whom to thank because the Illuminati have stolen God.
-God gave us the gift of life.
+God gave us the miracle of life.

 Thank you, God!